JuIioCesar/CurriculumVitae/README.md

 ****

 ### Profile
 Computer engineer looking to develop experience in data science and mobile projects.
-Julio is passionate about mathematics and computer science.
+Passionate about mathematics and computer science.
 Jumping into new projects and building his own tools are part of his daily work.
 He´s looking for scholarship opportunities to make his master's degree.

 ### Experience
 **iOS Developer, [UNAM Mobile Laboratory](http://mobile.unam.mx), Mexico City — 2011 - 2012**